Changes in British English pronunciation during the twentieth century

 longer operates, as was pointed out at some length in Windsor Lewis

 occur before /r/ in the same morpheme but schwa intervened.
-This is not
+This was

-thyroid etc to give only examples where the newer version now
+thyroid etc to give only examples where the newer versions became

 them a couple of very well known ones.
 His weakening of the latter